kadorrna/VideoClub/README.md

 # install dependencies
 $ yarn install

-# serve with hot reload at localhost:3000
+# serve with hot reload at localhost:5020 or set it in .env
 $ yarn dev

 # build for production and launch server